Articles on: Agents

 Revscale Chatbot Configuration & Installation Guide

 This guide walks you through setting up, customizing, and installing your Revscale chatbot so it’s fully ready before going live on your website.
+We strongly recommend configuring your chatbot first, then installing it once everything looks and behaves the way you want.

 Overview